 Were you injured on someone else’s property in Portland, Oregon due to an unreasonably hazardous condition?
 If so, you may be able to pursue compensation from the negligent property owner for your resulting financial and emotional losses.
-A Portland premises liability lawyer at Tillmann Law LLC can fight on your behalf.
+A Portland premises liability lawyer at Tillmann Law Personal Injury Lawyers can fight on your behalf.
 Call us today at (503) 272-8986 for legal help.

 We’re prepared to put our 17+ years of experience to work for you as we negotiate with opposing parties and protect your legal rights.